-- 1. Park the mower on a level surface with the engine stopped.
+- Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
 If not warm from operation, start the engine and run a few minutes to warm the oil. - 2.
-Before removing the dipstick and oil fill cap, clean the area around them to keep any dirt or debris out of the engine. - Remove the dipstick, oil fill cap, and oil drain plug and drain the oil into a suitable container.
+Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - Remove the dipstick and oil drain plug and drain the oil into a suitable container.
 Be sure to allow ample time for complete drainage.